bassmanitram/actions-for-nautilus/configurator/help.md

 ## Optional parameters
 You will notice that optional parameters are not automatically enabled for modification.
-In order to modify an optional parameter from its default value, you first need to enable the inclusion of the optional parameter into the configuration by checking the check box associated with that parameter.
+In order to modify an optional parameter from its default value, you first need to enable the inclusion of the optional parameter in the configuration by checking the check box associated with that parameter.
 E.g.:

 * disabled: